-HNE covers second opinions from an In-Plan Provider.
+HNE covers second opinions.
+You may visit any Provider.
+Your level of coverage will be higher if you see an In-Plan Provider.

 Telehealth Services through Teladoc®

 HNE covers phone or online video consultations through Teladoc[®].
 You can speak with a Teladoc physician about non-emergency medical issues.
 Examples are cold and flu, urinary tract infections, or ear infections.
 Teladoc physicians are U.S. board-certified in: